ShivamSaluja/Extract-Transform-Load/README.md

 <b>This repository can be used to :</b>

-1] Extract data from website weather.com and store it into a mySQL database.
+1] Extract data from website weather.com and store it into a mySQL database,

 and further